Skip to main content

 "Is it alright with you if I..."

-"I really like _____ do you"
+"I really like _____ , do you?"

 "Are you okay with this?"

-Confront sexist comments, jokes or norms of entitlement
+Confront sexist comments, jokes, or norms

 Intervene when you see potential for harm or injustice